The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 controlled, safe environment, without having to endure the risks of actual air combat," Carlisle

 said.
-"Typically a pilot would start with a basic familiarization flight to observe the enemy
+"Typically a pilot would start with a basic familiarization flight to observe the enemy airplane

-maneuvers against it, and finally, experience multi-bogey engagements high over the desert
+it, and finally, experience multi-bogey engagements high over the desert scrubland of the Nellis

-scrubland of the Nellis Air Force Base ranges.”
+Air Force Base ranges.”

 As a result of marginal performance of American fighter forces in the skies over North